NorthernMan54/homebridge-warmup4ie/README.md

 # Using the plugin

-Thermostats are retrieved from the my.warmup.com site, and are automatically created in the Home App.
+Thermostats are retrieved from the Connex Dimplex site, and are automatically created in the Home App.

 ## Temperature Control

-Changes to the temperature create a temperature override for the current setting.
-Length of the override defaults to 60 Minutes ( or the duration setting).

-## Mode Setting
+## Mode Setting - Not supported

 `Off` - Turns off the thermostat
 `Heat` - Turns on the thermostat and resumes current program